GrapheneOS/hardened_malloc/README.md

 along with other hardening for the C standard library implementation.

-For Android, only the current generation, actively developed maintenance branch of the Android Open Source Project will be supported, which currently means `android13-release`.
-The `12.1` branch is temporarily supported while we finish migrating to Android 13.
-If you want us to continue supporting it you'll need to provide GrapheneOS with developers and funding.
+For Android, only the current generation, actively developed maintenance branch of the Android Open Source Project will be supported, which currently means `android13-qpr2-release`.

 The Linux kernel's implementation of Memory Protection Keys was severely broken before Linux 5.0.
 The `CONFIG_SEAL_METADATA` feature should only be enabled for